sparkfun/Qwiic_Py/README.md

 Installation
 -------------
 ### PyPi Installation
-On systems that support PyPi installation via pip, this package is installed using the following commands For all users (note: the user must have sudo privileges):
+This repository is hosted on PyPi as the [sparkfun-qwiic](https://pypi.org/project/sparkfun-qwiic/) package.
+On systems that support PyPi installation via pip, this package is installed using the following commands
+For all users (note: the user must have sudo privileges):
 ```sh
 sudo pip install sparkfun_qwiic